Physiological Role

 |---|---|---|---|---|

-| Matthews DR et al. | 1985 | Systematic Review | Diabetologia | View on PubMed |
+| Matthews DR et al. | 1985 | Observational Study | Diabetologia | View on PubMed |

 Homeostasis model assessment: insulin resistance and beta-cell function from fasting plasma glucose and insulin concentrations in man Foundational paper defining the HOMA model.
-From fasting glucose and insulin concentrations, the authors propose a simple index to estimate insulin resistance and beta-cell function. | ||||
+From fasting glucose and insulin concentrations, the authors propose a simple index to estimate insulin resistance and beta-cell function.
+They also publish its limitation: the precision of the estimate is low, with a coefficient of variation of 31% that restricts its use. | ||||

-| Wallace TM et al. | 2004 | Systematic Review | Diabetes Care | View on PubMed |
+| Wallace TM et al. | 2004 | Review | Diabetes Care | View on PubMed |

 Use and abuse of HOMA modeling Critical review of HOMA usage in the literature.
 The authors clarify appropriate use contexts and the model's limitations. | ||||